undergrad-partner-school

 The Nebraska Indian Community College plays a vital role in supporting educational opportunities for Native American communities in Nebraska.
 By providing a culturally relevant curriculum and comprehensive support services, NICC aims to empower its students to achieve academic success, preserve their cultural heritage, and contribute positively to their communities.
 The college continues to be a beacon of hope and opportunity for Native American students seeking higher education in the state of Nebraska.

 Located in Macy, NE and set in a rural environment, Nebraska Indian Community College is a public two-year college with graduate programs.
-Its campus spans 22 acres.
-This school uses a semester-based calendar.
-It has an acceptance rate of 76%.
-Here are some essential information on important things to consider about Nebraska Indian Community College.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 86%.
+Read more about what Nebraska Indian Community College has to offer based on the most recent data this institution has reported.

 Quick Facts